 Living a green lifestyle is one of the more rewarding decisions any homeowner can make.
 With your own property, you have the freedom to build a compost pile in the backyard, get involved in local recycling projects, and even put up your own solar panels.
-Of course, while things like water conservation and material reuse is important, one of the biggest aspects of a green lifestyle is lowering your power bill.
+Of course, while things like water conservation and material reuse are important, one of the biggest aspects of a green lifestyle is lowering your power bill.
 Not for the money, though that’s always a nice touch, to reduce your household’s need for coal and nuclear-generated power.
-Energy efficiency isn’t a temporary effort, it’s a long-term movement to pull our society away from dependence on polluting energy sources and turn everyone toward the increasingly affordable and convenient renewable alternatives.
+Energy efficiency isn’t a temporary effort, it’s a long-term movement to pull our society away from dependence on polluting energy sources and turn everyone toward increasingly affordable and convenient renewable alternatives.

 To that end, it’s important to realize that as a homeowner, you have the freedom to do other things as well.
-Rather than just adding green aspects to your home like trees and solar, you can invest in making your home more energy efficient overall with a little modest DIY (or professional) remodeling.
+Rather than just adding green aspects to your home like trees and solar, you can invest in making your home more energy-efficient overall with a little modest DIY (or professional) remodeling.

 Replace Your Old Windows

 We are conditioned to the concept that windows are sealed and that closing a window also effectively blocks any heated or cooled are from leaking out or keeps the outside temperature from getting in.
 Unfortunately, even windows that were made to be sealed eventually come loose and there goes your energy efficiency.
 If your home has older windows, there is a very good chance that you need more than weather stripping to keep them from leaking temperature.
 Even vacuum-sealed double-paned windows can become compromised.